-Advocate's Edge May / June 2013 Edition
+Advocate's Edge March / April 2014 Edition

 Experienced forensic accountants and economic crime investigators, like those found among McGovern & Greene's financial investigation professionals, are trained to detect a wide variety of fraudulent conduct, from discovering employees or executives who misappropriate company assets to assisting investors who are defrauded in the course of commercial transactions.

 At McGovern & Greene, all of our forensic accounting work is conducted in a professional and ethical manner, and as discreetly as possible.
 Our professionals are experienced in court proceedings and possess the skills necessary to provide expert witness testimony when necessary.
 Critical matters require unquestionable skill, experience and integrity when it comes to financial investigations.
 You and your clients can rely on McGovern & Greene to provide you with the highest level of expertise in all matters related to fraud, valuations, contract disputes and intellectual property infringements.

 Contact us today and let us assist you with your specific forensic accounting needs.

 Are Internal Controls really that important?

 A lack of them led to the largest fine in Nevada Gaming Control Board history

 CG Technology, formerly Cantor Gaming, has agreed to pay a $5.5 million fine to settle a complaint filed by the NGCB.
 A fine which could have been avoided, had proper basic internal controls been in place.
 Read more